 The Founders have three principal charity funds which are broadly allocated to education and general charitable support.

 Under education we support schools, craft training and university students with a focus on science and engineering.

-The Company donates about £250,000 each year to charitable causes which is not an insignificant amount.
+The Company donates over £100,000 each year to charitable causes which is not an insignificant amount.